Cape Town: Libraries

 Cape Town is home to 102 public libraries (101 fixed and 1 satellite location), operated directly by the City of Cape Town.
 Visitors can borrow items by registering for a library card.
 The city's libraries loan out books, provide access to electronic resources (via free-to-use computers connected to the internet), and facilitate community programs and events.

 Located in Parade Street, close to the Cape Town City Hall, in Cape Town CBD, Central Library Cape Town is a particularly old library.
 Established in 1954, the library hosts books in sections including children, teens, adult, art, LGBTQIA+, and local history.
 The building also houses around 100 public access computers.
 The library contains around 200,000 items (including books, magazines, and DVDs), and has around 5,000 weekly visitors.

-In 2025, the city has launched a fully digital library service, which includes access to e-books and an online catalogue that features modern and classic literature.
+In 2025, the City launched a fully-digital library service, which includes access to e-books and an online catalogue that features modern and classic literature.
 The new system also allows for online application of library cards, to reduce queuing time at physical libraries.